-8. Make chicken wings in your slow cooker.
+8. Cook chicken wings in your air fryer or Crock-Pot.

-These wings from Damn Delicious may be the easiest you’ll ever make.
-Just throw thawed chicken wings into a Crock-Pot with a soy sauce mixture, and cook on high for 1 to 2 hours.
+Throw thawed and seasoned chicken wings into an air fryer or Crock-Pot.
+Cook on high for one to two hours.
 Broil them in the oven for a few minutes for really tender, fall-off-the-bone chicken wings.

 9. Use a salad spinner to evenly coat your wings.